i2000s/en/_posts/2017-06-01-miscellaneous-topics-not-covered-in-cquic-it-workshop.md

 ---
 layout: post
 title: Miscellaneous topics not covered in the CQuIC summer workshop
-tags: git matlab jupyter-notebook
+tags: git matlab jupyter scientific-computing
-categories: community
+categories: work-efficiency
 ---
 ***Work In Progress!
 This post is part of the [2017 CQuIC computing summer workshop tutorial materials](https://cquic.github.io/summer17-computing-workshop/).***